 I was ordered to pay 316$ but it was modified to 266$ before it became final because I have another child, but they did not reduce the backed child support, I also changed jobs because the previous one was seasonal and I needed a permanent job but I get paid less now I get 10.50 an hr.
 I used to...
 Read more »

 In Utah, by law, you usually cannot change your back child support obligation, and a judge can only modify child support "back" to the date of filing of a petition to modify your child support obligation.
-You should consult with an experienced lawyer to discuss the full specifics of your case to...Read more »
+You should consult with an experienced lawyer to discuss the full specifics of your...Read more »

 In Utah, a home equity loan would usually not be considered income for the purpose of changing child support amounts.
 There are many factors that go into the calculation of child support, so it is recommended that you seek the advice of an experienced lawyer to review all the facts of your...Read more »